 With the emergence of big data technology, on both sides of the ocean new jobs have progressively appeared, and most importantly the data scientist.
-The data scientist has a crucial role in the process of data exploration and analytics.
+It is a crucial role in the process of data exploration and analytics.
 We would like to give you some further background information on this exciting job !

 Data is nowadays a leading asset for companies, but it is important to know how to take advantage of data.
 The role of the data scientist is to make sense of data by crossing data and providing a clear and concise interpretation.
-And the job description neatly fits the work: the data scientist is the researcher of modern times.
-With his mathematical and statistical toolbox the data scientist can work with data and can take advantage of the most relevant scientific models.
+And the job description neatly fits the work: he is the researcher of modern times.
+With his mathematical and statistical toolbox he can work with data and can take advantage of the most relevant scientific models.

 The data scientist rephrases a business issue (predictive sales, predictive maintenance, customers segmentation, fraud detection) into a scientific issue (supervised/non-supervised classification, regression, recommendation, optimization).